-Bemerkung: This does not affect Notification mails (to agents) and password reset mails.
-Emails that are not sent by agents (e.g. trigger based notifications) will always fallback to System Address Display Name if needed.
+Note: This does not affect Notification mails (to agents) and password reset mails.
+Emails that are not sent by agents (e.g. trigger-based notifications) will always fallback to System Address Display Name if needed.

-Option set to Agent + Format Seperator + System Address Display Name This will cause Zammad to set the FROM header to agent name and the channels display name divided by a seperator (configured below).
+Option set to Agent + Format Separator + System Address Display Name This will cause Zammad to set the FROM header to agent name and the channel's display name, divided by a separator (configured below).